Spin Excitations and Flat Electronic Bands in a Cr-based Kagome Superconductor: Introduction

-In the intricate tapestry of quantum materials, electron correlations play a pivotal role in determining the material properties where either the onsite Coulomb repulsion is pronounced or electron kinetic energy is significantly reduced.
-These conditions underpin the emergence of exotic quantum states such as magnetism, unconventional superconductivity, and charge orders, observed in systems including moiré lattices, heavy fermion compounds, cuprates, and iron-based superconductors~\cite{Checkelsky2024-zc, Das2021-ef, Xie2021-fc, Lisi2020-jf, Pirie2019-lb, Kirchner2020-xc, Fernandes2022-tq}.
-Recently, geometrically frustrated lattices such as the kagome and pyrochlore systems have shown promise due to the emergence of topological FBs from quantum interference of the electronic wavefunctions, which impart non-local topological features to the systems~\cite{Sutherland1986-vu, Kang2020-gy, Kang2020-wq, Teng2022-ru, Ye2018-iy, Kang2022-id, Teng2023-ii, Wakefield2023-kf, Huang2024-aw, Nie2022-ks}.
-The FBs, when tuned to near the chemical potential, can provide a large amount of degenerate electronic states across the Brillouin zone that are available to respond to interactions, hence leading to electronic instabilities and potential emergent electronic orders.
-Therefore, the goal of engineering these lattices to align a topological FB to the Fermi level (\ef) has always been an important aspect of kagome metal research~\cite{Checkelsky2024-zc}.
-Despite numerous reports on positioning other topological features like the Van Hove singularities (VHSs)~\cite{Peng2021-ig, Liang2021-hd, Kang2022-id, Hu2022-xa, Rosenberg2022-do, Kato2023-zj, Teng2023-ii, Liu2023-pr} and Dirac points at the Fermi level~\cite{Ye2018-iy, Liu2020-po, Lin2020-ns, Yin2020-ai, Kang2020-wq, Li2021-ll, Yin2022-ru}, stabilizing a kagome lattice to bring these FBs into close proximity to the \ef~continues to be challenging, especially in a system with electronic orders.
+Quantum materials with a large density of states such as associated with flat bands (FBs) can display exotic quantum states.
+The FBs, when tuned to near the chemical potential, can provide a large amount of degenerate electronic states across the Brillouin zone (BZ) that are available to respond to interactions, hence leading to electronic instabilities and potential emergent electronic orders, such as magnetic order, charge-density-wave, and unconventional superconductivity \cite{Checkelsky2024-zc, Das2021-ef, Xie2021-fc, Lisi2020-jf, Kirchner2020-xc, Fernandes2022-tq,Iglovikov2014-jd}.
+While FBs near the Fermi level can be achieved through moire superlattices of magic-angle twisted bilayer graphene \cite{Bistritzer2011-qh,Cao2018,Tian2023-ed}, geometrically frustrated lattices such as the kagome and pyrochlore systems can also exhibit FBs from quantum interference of the electronic wavefunctions \cite{Sutherland1986-vu, Lieb1989, Essafi2017, Regnault2022, Calugaru2022}.
+However, stabilizing a kagome lattice to bring these FBs into close proximity to the \ef~has been challenging, and establishing a relationship between FBs and the electronic/magnetic order has been particularly difficult.